bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

 And while `Polars` is now my go-to library for data processing and analysis in Python, I do still use `Pandas` for narrow use-cases like [styling dataframes for display in reports and presentations](https://pandas.pydata.org/pandas-docs/stable/user_guide/style.html) or communication with spreadsheets.
 That said, I fully expect `Polars` to subsume `Pandas` bit by bit as time goes on.

 ### What Next?
-So, where to next?
 Getting started with a new tool is hard; especially if it's a new dataframe library, something which is so pivotal to our work as data scientists!
 I got started by taking [Liam Brannigan](https://www.linkedin.com/in/liam-brannigan-9080b214a/)'s Udemy course ["Data Analysis with Polars"](https://www.udemy.com/course/data-analysis-with-polars/), and I can highly recommend it -- it covers all the basics of `Polars`, and helped make the transition quite easy for me (I receive no referral bonus from suggesting this course; I simply liked it that much!).
 And that brings me to my final point...

 ### Acknowlegments
 A special thank you to [Liam Brannigan](https://www.linkedin.com/in/liam-brannigan-9080b214a/) for your `Polars` course, without which I'm not sure I would have made the transition from `Pandas` to `Polars`.
 And, of course, a huge thank you to [Ritchie Vink](https://www.linkedin.com/in/ritchievink/), the creator of `Polars`!
 Not only have you created an awesome library, but you promptly responded to my questions and comments about `Polars` on both LinkedIn and Github -- you've not only created an amazing tool, but also a beautiful community around it.
 And to you, the reader -- thank you for reading; I wish you happy data-crunching :)

-## Refs
-- Image by author, as combination of two public domain images ([image 1](https://publicdomainvectors.org/en/free-clipart/Polar-bear-vector-image/72578.html), [image 2](https://publicdomainvectors.org/en/free-clipart/Sad-panda-drawing/80468.html))